+Summary of Q4:

+All companies that responded think both cases should be considered.

+Proposal 4: For UE to NW relay, the following are considered: 1) UE to NW Relay in coverage and remote UE out of coverage; 2) UE to NW relay and remote UE both in coverage.

 It is further pointed out in [2][7] that for the remote UE in coverage, it can be in coverage of the same or different gNB/ng-eNB.

 Question 5: For the remote UE in coverage, which scenario(s) should be supported?